B-Mohammed2/B-Mohammed2.github.io/ReadMe.md

 ## W3school
 This website was a valuable library for me and great support for writing my codes.
 ## Logo maker
-There are many websites for logo.However I used this one https://www.adobe.com/express/create/logo to creat the logo of my page it was usefull and searved the purpose.
+There are many websites for logo.However, I used this one https://www.adobe.com/express/create/logo to creat the logo of my page it was usefull and searved the purpose.